-Examinations will be available via D2L starting the first day of the semester.
+Examinations will be available via Brightspace starting the first day of the semester.
+Exams do not require a proctor.
+You may take the exams at any point either before or on the required due date.
+Exam one must be completed by 11:59 PM on March 19, 2018.
+Exam two must be completed by 11:59 PM on April 30, 2018.
 The exams will include multiple choice questions and questions in short answer/essay format.
 The exams will cover course readings and lectures.
-The exams will be online through D2L to be accessed and completed within a three hour window of time (students will not need to go to a testing center-the exams may be completed at home).
-You may choose the time before the mid-term and final deadlines in which you take the exam.
+The exams will be online through Brightspace to be accessed and completed within a three-hour window of time.
 Once you have accessed the exam, however, you will have only three hours to complete the questions, after which the exam will be automatically submitted.
 You will have access to all course materials in formulating responses for the exam questions, but given the time constraint, it would be wise to already possess a thorough understanding of the materials.
 Failure to complete and submit an exam by the end of the designated exam period will result in a score of zero for that specific exam.